 Hillsboro Fire and Rescue regularly recruits highly competent individuals in an effort to create an inclusive and diverse workforce; volunteer and career.
 Our department prides itself on providing highly trained staff with state of the art equipment to serve residents, visitors and businesses with around the clock emergency fire, medical and life safety outreach services.
 If you would like to be a part of our team, please view the following options below.

-Hillsboro Fire and Rescue employees over 125 personnel to provide comprehensive emergency and administrative services.
+Hillsboro Fire and Rescue employs over 125 personnel to provide comprehensive emergency and administrative services.
 Our service delivery includes: Fire Suppression, Fire Inspections, Fire Investigations, Public Education, Community Preparedness, Emergency Medical Response, Technical Rescue and Hazardous Materials Response.
-In order to meet our service delivery, the City of Hillsboro employs hard working men and women to fill positions in the following divisions: Administration, Prevention/Public Education, Suppression/Operations, Logistics and Training.
+In order to meet our service delivery, the City of Hillsboro hires hard working individuals to fill positions in the following divisions: Administration, Prevention/Public Education, Suppression/Operations, Logistics and Training.